msobanjo/courseware/topics/aws/vpc/internet-gateways/README.md

 ## Creating an Internet Gateway
 ### Basic Usage
-Creating an Internet Gateway is very simple, no parameters are required:
+Creating an Internet Gateway is very simple, as no parameters are required:
 ```bash
 aws ec2 create-internet-gateway
 ```